IR Notes

 Small teams

-For small teams (such as European Works Council select committee or a network of industrial relations managers) we offer a special rate covering access for 5 to 10 people.
+For small teams (such as European Works Council select committee or a network of industrial relations managers) we offer a special rate accordingly, covering access for 5 to 10 people.

 €245 /per person